 - in any way that is inconsistent with the terms of your agreement with ISAAC.

-- Posting, transmission, re-transmission, or storing material on or through any of ISAAC’s Products or Services, if ISAAC reasonably believes that such posting, transmission, re-transmission or storage is:
+- Posting, transmission, re-transmission, or storing material on or through any of ISAAC’s Services, if ISAAC reasonably believes that such posting, transmission, re-transmission or storage is:

 - in violation of any local, national or international law or regulation (including rights protected by copyright, trade secret, patent or other intellectual property or similar laws or regulations);